-In the recent SavvyInterview with Brian, he mentioned planning to add Real Estate Investment Trusts (REITs) to his investment portfolio.
-That mention served as the impetus for this post.
-I have previously noted my belief that the primary home should be viewed as a place to live, enjoy friends and family and not viewed as an investment.
+I have previously noted my belief that the primary residence should be viewed as a place to live, enjoy friends, and family and not viewed as an investment; simply put, it’s a home.
 I noted that if an individual wants to invest in real estate, they should consider purchasing a rental property.
 Another good option?
 REITs.

 Modeled after mutual funds, Real Estate Investment Trusts (REITs) are specific types of real estate companies.
 Created by Congress in 1960 to give investors the chance to invest in income-producing real estate in a manner similar to how many Americans invest in stocks and bonds through mutual funds.